Starting Out with Hot Water Plumbing: The Essential Principles

 How long does an electric water heater last?

-The life span of hot water heaters is contingent on the model and the type.
-On average, a tank water heater lasts 8-12 years and tankless water heaters can last up to 20 years.
+The life span of hot water heaters varies on the type and model.
+On average, a tank water heater lasts between 8 and 12 years and tanksless water heaters can last up to 20 years.

-How do I know when my hot water heater needs replacement?
+How can I tell whether my hot water heater needs replacing?

-Signs that your hot water heater might need to be repaired include corrosion or rust in the tank.
-Other signs include leaks or strange noises, and a lack in hot water.
-If you encounter any of these symptoms it is recommended you speak with a professional plumber.
+Signs that your hot water heater might need to be repaired include corrosion or rust around the tank’s tank, leaks, odd noises, and a lack supply of hot water.
+If you encounter any of these issues it is recommended you consult a professional plumber.